jlattimer/CRM-DateTime-Workflow-Utilities/README.md

 * Set Time
 * Get Formatted Date String
 * Set DatePart
+* Round To Quarter Hour
+* Round to Half Hour
+* Round to Hour

 **Note - I am no longer supporting the 2011/2013 version of this solution.**